Overview

 | mode | ComparisonMode | 'exact' | Signal set and matching strategy preset.
 See modes table above. |

-| includeSignals | string[] | — | Further narrows the mode's signal set to only these names. |
+| includeSignals | string[] | (none) | Further narrows the mode's signal set to only these names. |

-| excludeSignals | string[] | — | Removes these signal names from the comparison set. |
+| excludeSignals | string[] | (none) | Removes these signal names from the comparison set. |

 | fuzzyMatching | boolean | true | Enable per-signal fuzzy functions for signals that have them. |

-| matchThreshold | number | 85 | Minimum matchScore (0–100) for match: true. |
+| matchThreshold | number | (tuned) | Minimum matchScore (0 to 100) for match: true.
+The default is tuned for typical re-identification workloads; consumers can override. |

 | checkConstraints | boolean | true | Run hard constraint checks before comparison. |

-| fuzzyThresholds | FuzzyThresholds | — | Override per-signal fuzzy thresholds for audio and screen signals. |
+| fuzzyThresholds | FuzzyThresholds | (none) | Override per-signal fuzzy thresholds for audio and screen signals. |

 Per-signal fuzzy matching